 The ideal relationship would be with someone with whom you could travel, develop projects, run a business, or whatever you’re interested in.
 It would be someone who could match more than just one of your needs.
 After all, that’s how you spend time together, right?
 The more things you have in common and the more you can help each other, the more will be able to build something together and call that a relationship.

-To wrap things up, I believe that finding the right people for your needs has a lot to do with knowing what your needs are and to be able to find specific people to match your specific needs.
+To wrap things up, I believe that finding the right people for your needs has a lot to do with knowing what your needs are and being able to find specific people to match your specific needs.
 At the same time, without forcing someone to match more than one of your needs.